fourieraudio/docs/manual/transform.engine/reducing-temperature.md

 13. Navigate to **Settings > System Status > Audio Renderer** and observe the system temperature.

 :::note
-If the unit still exhibits unusually high temperatures, the issue may instead relate to thermal coupling between the CPU and heatsink.
+If the unit still shows unusually high temperatures, the issue could be due to thermal coupling between the CPU and heatsink.
 In this case, please contact [Fourier Audio Support](https://fourieraudio.com/support) for further assistance.
 :::